devlinjunker/BestGitExample/README.md

 More stuff.

-Hey its me, ur things.
+Hey its me, your things.

 Basic stuff added.